-Streambanks will be reseeded with a native weed mix consistent with existing conditions, and will be maintained by the Merced Streams Group, as outlined in the Long-Term Maintenance Commitment (see Attachment B - Exhibit A).
+Streambanks will be seeded with a native weed mix that is consistent with the existing condition and will be maintained by the Merced Streams Group, which is outlined in the Long-Term Maintenance Commitment (see Attachment B - Exhibit A).
 The project was designed to preserve the natural floodplain.

-The project may require multiple construction seasons.
-Special Condition TWENTY-EIGHT requires the County to submit two sets of plans for Central Valley Flood Protection Board (Board) staff to approve for all temporary structures prior to construction.
+The project is expected to require multiple construction seasons.
+Special Condition TWENTY-EIGHT requires Caltrans to submit two sets of plans for Central Valley Flood Protection Board (Board) staff to approve for all temporary structures prior to construction.

-There are 5 traffic intersections in the project area which will operated at acceptable levels of service with the implementation of the proposed project considering evacuation routes and emergency access.
+There are five traffic intersections in the project area which will operated at acceptable levels of service with the implementation of the proposed project considering evacuation routes and emergency access.